top of page

 Search

-Packing a lunchbox might seem simple, but for many children, especially those with sensory processing differences, how food is presented can make a big difference in whether they eat well or feel overwhelmed.
-The way foods are separated and arranged helps children recognize and enjoy their meals without sensory overload.
+Packing a lunchbox might seem simple, but for many children, especially those with sensory processing differences, how food is presented can make a big difference.
+The way foods are separated and arranged helps children recognize and enjoy their meals without feeling overwhelmed.
 This post explores how visual predictability and thoughtful presentation can support children’s unique needs and encourage healthy eating habits.
-The "Why":
+The Importance of Sensory Considerations in Food Pres

 Shaina Duvall, MPH, RDN, LDN, CLC